genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/11_setting_genesis_rules.md

 <service host="localhost" name="POSITIONS_APP_TUTORIAL_EVALUATOR" port="11004"/>
 ```

-We have just defined our Evaluator.
+We have just defined our App Evaluator.
 Next we're going to add our business logic.

 ## Define the business logic